-- Also meanwhile, whisk all of the cornbread ingredients together in a large bowl.
+- Also meanwhile, whisk all of the cornbread ingredients together in a large bowl including the optional corn.
 Remove the chili from heat and spread the cornbread batter on top.

 - Bake for 30 minutes or until the cornbread is golden on top and cooked through.
 Serve warm.
 We enjoy each serving with shredded cheddar cheese on top.

 - Make Ahead Instructions: If you want to get started ahead of time, prepare the chili the day before, cover, and store in the fridge.
 Then, 30 minutes before dinner, place into your skillet, throw the cornbread batter on top, and bake as directed.

 - No Skillet?
 No Problem: If you do not have a large enough oven-proof skillet, simply prepare the chili on the stove in a pot then spread into an 11×7 (or similar size) casserole dish, then top with cornbread batter and bake.